BadIdeaFactory/biffud.com/src/pages/contact/contact.page.md

 title: Contact

 heading: Get in touch
-subheading: We usually reply, like, never
+subheading: Just say our name three times

 linkedinid: # when added, will also need to be added to frontmatter queries in /templates/ContactTpl.js
 twitterid: biffud
 githubid: badideafactory
 myspaceid: # when added, will also need to be added to frontmatter queries in /templates/ContactTpl.js
 facebookid: biffud
-email: no-reply@biffud.com
+email: biffuddotcom@biffud.com
 ---